particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 The owner is the user who initially created the product.
 To transfer a product to another user later requires a support ticket, so it's best to choose this wisely to begin.
 Some common scenarios:

-- If you're a sole proprietor, you may just create the product with your own email and Particle account, or create a separate account for better security.
+- If you're a sole proprietor, you may create the product with your own email and Particle account, or create a separate account for better security.

 - If you're a company, you may want to create a shared email or group to be the owner of all of the company products.
 This eliminates the need to transfer ownership if the person who created the account leaves the company.